davan690/jomuller.github.io/_posts/2017-01-28-ten_rules_reproductible_research.md

 Just use a [version control](https://en.wikipedia.org/wiki/Version_control) system.
 If you are using R with Rstudio and don't already have one, [git](https://git-scm.com/) is the natural choice.
 It is well integrated and allow to interact with GitHub that tends to be ([for good or bad](https://www.wired.com/2015/06/problem-putting-worlds-code-github/)) an unofficial package repository.
 The learning curve of this software is not steep compared to R.

 ## <a name="rule5"></a>5 - *Record All Intermediate Results, When Possible in Standardized Formats*

 In theory, because we use reproducible data analysis, intermediate results are not mandatory.
 However a long process could be necessary to produce one results: *e.g.* data importation, cleaning, databases merging and additional variable creation are the first basic parts in my analysis.
 If I have to re-run all this stack each time I want to make any analysis, I lose a lot of time.

 ![Example of intermediate results](/assets/produced_data.jpg)

-In my workflow, intermediate results are mandatory because one R markdown file = one question.
+In my workflow, intermediate results are mandatory because one R markdown file is focused to one question then there could be a lot of files.
 The only way to chain all my R markdown files is to use intermediate data files.
 For example, my first file is almost always "import.Rmd".
 This import the raw files (csv, xlsx, mdb, web scrapping...).
 At the end of this R markdown file, I record the results.
 This way, the data imported are directly available for the next part of the analysis (most of the time data cleaning).

 My preferred format is RDS as [suggested some others](http://www.fromthebottomoftheheap.net/2012/04/01/saving-and-loading-r-objects/) with `saveRDS`.
 Another option is RData.
 And when it is a really important results, I save it also in .csv, just in case someone else wants to check the data with another software.